Take your pick from pubs, plays and pageantry.

 Halloween

 Fright nights lie ahead, thanks to Halloween.
 While the day falls on 31 October, London is filled with spooky events around the date.
 Warner Bros.
-Studio Tour London – The Making of Harry Potter runs from 13 September to 10 November.
-Halloween at Kew runs from 18 October to 3 November.
+Studio Tour London – The Making of Harry Potter hosts Dark Arts until 9 November.
+Halloween at Kew runs from 17 October to 2 November.
 The after-dark trails include cobwebs, (toy) bats and spiders, and hot chocolate with marshmallows.
 Plus, the London Bridge Experience and London Dungeon offer year-round spooks.

 Late events

 It might be getting dark sooner, but there's still plenty of fun to be had.
-Late events can be found across the city, and visitors have the chance to experience museums and galleries in a different light.
-London Transport Museum After Dark takes place on 11 October and 15 November.
-The event includes activities, talks, workshops and a bar.
-The National History Museum hosts Dino Snores for Grown-Ups on 6 September and 2 November.
-The event includes an animal workshop, pub quiz and movie marathon.
+Late events can be found throughout the city, and visitors have the opportunity to experience museums and galleries in a new light.
+The Science Museum hosts Halloween Lates on 31 October.
+The event includes workshops, performances, and prizes for the best-dressed.

 Oktoberfest

 Raise a glass (or three) at Oktoberfest.
 The taste of Germany makes its way to London, thanks to beers and bratwurst.
-Running from 17 to 19 October, the capital comes alive with the spirit of Bavaria.
+The capital comes alive with the spirit of Bavaria.
 Celebrate the event at Munich Cricket Club in Canary Wharf, Tower of London and Victoria; German Gymnasium in King's Cross; and Neverland London Oktoberfest.
-Plus, London Oktoberfest pops up its tent in Hammersmith from 17 to 19 October, and in Ealing from 25 to 26 October.
+Plus, London Oktoberfest pops up its tent in Hammersmith from 9 to 25 October.

 Open House London